On this page 6

 - No countywide general contractor registration program for ordinary building construction.
 For specific permits, county forms request contractor and installer information.
 State licensing and trade-specific law apply where regulated.

-Fees change.
-Verify current amounts at the official fee schedule (effective February 2025).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective February 2025) before budgeting.

 - Notify county commissioner when culvert is ready for inspection (driveway/culvert) (in-person)